toronto-riichi-club/toronto-riichi-club.github.io/_posts/2026-03-26-toronto-riichi-open.md

 From Union Station:

-1. Take the TTC subway Line 1 northbound towards Finch to Dundas Station.
+1. Take the TTC subway Line 1 northbound towards Finch to TMU Station.
 2. Exit the station and walk north along Yonge St. to Gerrard St.
 3. Walk 100m east along Gerrard St. E until the pedestrian walkway, on your right.
 4. Turn right into the walkway and enter the building on your right.